History and Archaology of Syria

 By the Editors of the Madain Project

-Syria is one of the oldest inhabited regions in the world with archaeological finds dating the first human habitation at c.
-700,000 years ago.
+Ancient Syria is one of the oldest inhabited regions in the world with archaeological finds dating the first human habitation at circa 700,000 years ago.
 The Dederiyeh Cave near Aleppo has produced a number of significant finds, such as bones, placing Neanderthal habitation in the region at that time and shows continual occupation of the site over a substantial period.
 The region was known as Eber Nari ('across the river') by the Mesopotamians and included modern-day Syria, Lebanon, and Israel (collectively known as The Levant).
 Eber Nari is referenced in the biblical books of Ezra and Nehemiah as well as in reports by the scribes of Assyrian and Persian kings.
 The modern name of Syria is claimed by some scholars to have derived from Herodotus' habit of referring to the whole of Mesopotamia as 'Assyria'.

 Back to Middle East